Move from a single .c file to a realistic header/source/Makefile layout.

 .PHONY: clean

-clean on disk would make make think the target is already done.CFLAGS += -MMD -include $(OBJS:.o=.d)
+.PHONY: declares targets that aren't real files.
+Without it, a file named clean sitting on disk would trick make into thinking the target is already up to date.CFLAGS += -MMD -include $(OBJS:.o=.d)